-This evocative and artisan city had always held special memories for them.
+The evocative and artisan city of Florence had always held special memories for them.
 While on holidays wandering down a Florentine street they found a ring created by an artist.
 It was perfect; a unique design akin to two diamond encrusted bridges crossing over… signifying the crossing over of two lives.

 The wedding rings, however, were made locally, by a Maleny artisan Jim Goulton of Maleny Jewellers.
 Beautifully crafted to their own design.